mirkenstein/MSAI-339-NoSQL/data-pipelines/Spark-Databricks/README.md

 which offers free Spark clusters with no time limit.

 ### Signup for Databricks community Edition
+> [!IMPORTANT]
+>Community edition signup is using the same form as the regular paid service.
+At step 2 of the signup process
+> there is a link <ins>Get started with Community Edition</ins> which will enable the free no time limit community service.

 At the signup page  https://www.databricks.com/try-databricks

 Fill out the form and click continue